-Object Description Transmit to Client The packets number that is relayed from server to client.
-Transmit Error The packets number that is erroneously sent to servers.
-Receive from Client The packets number that is received from server.
-Receive Agent Option The packets number that is received with relay agent information option.
-Replace Agent Option The packets number that is replaced with relay agent information option.
-Keep Agent Option The packets number that keeps relay agent information option.
-Drop Agent Option The packets number that drops relay agent information option.
+Object Description Transmit to Client The packets number that relayed packets from server to client.
+Transmit Error The packets number that erroneously sent packets to servers.
+Receive from Client The packets number that received packets from server.
+Receive Agent Option The packets number that received packets with relay agent information option.
+Replace Agent Option The packets number that replaced received packets with relay agent information option.
+Keep Agent Option The packets number that kept received packets with relay agent information option.
+Drop Agent Option The packets number that dropped received packets with relay agent information option.

-Auto-refresh 🛄 : Check this box to refresh the page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
+Refresh Click to refresh the page immediately.
 Clear : Clears all statistics.

-4.2.11 CPU Load
+4.2.1.11 CPU Load

 This page displays the CPU load, using an SVG graph.
-The load is measured as average over the last 100ms, 1sec and 10 seconds intervals.
+The load is measured as average over the last 100ms, 1 sec and 10 seconds intervals.
 The last 120 samples are graphed, and the last numbers are displayed as text as well.
 In order to display the SVG graph, your browser must support the SVG format.
 Consult the SVG Wiki for more information on browser support.
 Specifically, at the time of writing, Microsoft Internet Explorer will need to have a plugin installed to support SVG.
 The CPU Load screen in Figure 4-2-14 appears.

-Figure 4-2-14: CPU Load Screenshot
+Figure 4-2-14: CPU Load Page Screenshot

-Auto-refresh 🔲 : Check this box to refresh the page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.